Mac Maoláin

 Evolution of Mac Maoláin summarized:

-A Chieftain whose father had the forename Lorcan (anglicised Larkin/Lawrence) or Leochain (Loughan/Lohan) circa 10th Century, is identified in the Irish Annals as Lord of the Luighne/Gaileanga of Mide, Cavan and Brega.
-The annals of Ulster considered to have been created in the early monastic site of Armagh, then re-copied later by dispersed scribes, used the form LORCAN which may be the most accurate form as it surfaces in descendant McMullen families of Meath generally as Lawrence.
+The annals of Ulster considered to have been created in the early monastic site of Armagh, then re-copied later by these dispersed scribes, used the form Lorcan which may be the most accurate form as it surfaces in descendant McMullen families of Meath generally as the anglicised form Lawrence.

-Lynan became the king of the Luighne/Gaileanga Mora alliance in 1037AD, and was married to the daughter of the Gott king of Uisneach=Westmeath Southern Ui Neill (the Gott=son of then Ard Ri (High King) Conchhubar Maelseachlain Clann Cholmain.
+Lynan then became king of the Luighne/Gaileanga Mora alliance in 1037AD, and was married to the daughter of the Gott king of Uisneach=Westmeath Southern Ui Neill (the Gott=son of then Ard Ri (High King) Conchhubar Maelseachlain Clann Cholmain.

 Leochan mac maic Maolán (Loughan Mac Maolain).